tsumarios/CTF-Writeups/THM/ConvertMyVideo/README.md

 ## Privilege Escalation

 In order to get the root flag we have to elevate our privileges.
-If we go back to the directories enumeration step, we found also the `/tmp`.
+If we go back to the directories enumeration step, we had found the `/tmp`.
 By looking inside it, we can discover a script called `clean.sh`:

 ```sh
 www-data@dmv:/var/www/html$ cat tmp/clean.sh
 rm -rf downloads
 ```

-It could be a cron job, as the aim of the script would sugget.
+It could be a cron job, as the aim of the script would suggest.
 We can investigate about it by using [pspy](https://github.com/DominicBreuker/pspy).
 So let's upload it to the remote machine and execute it:

 ```sh
 www-data@dmv:/var/www/html$ ./pspy64s